 If you invest in our common stock in this offering, your ownership interest will be diluted immediately to the extent of the difference between the initial public offering price per share you will pay in this offering and the pro forma as adjusted net tangible book value per share of our common stock immediately after this offering.
-As of December 31, 2013, the historical net tangible book deficit of our common stock was \$(76.1) million, or \$(11.86) per share.
-Our historical net tangible book deficit represents total tangible assets less total liabilities and convertible preferred stock, all divided by the number of shares of common stock outstanding on December 31, 2013.
+As of September 30, 2014, the historical net tangible book deficit of our common stock was \$(105.3) million, or \$(167.66) per share.
+Our historical net tangible book deficit represents total tangible assets less total liabilities and convertible preferred stock, all divided by the number of shares of common stock outstanding on September 30, 2014.

-As of December 31, 2013, the pro forma net tangible book value of our common stock would have been \$\text{million, or \$\text{per share, after giving effect to the following, which will occur upon the completion of this offering: (1) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock; (2) the net exercise of warrants to acquire shares of common stock; (3) the exercise of warrants to acquire a total of shares of common stock for an aggregate exercise price of \$\text{; and (4) the issuance of an estimated}\$ shares of common stock in payment of accrued dividends on outstanding shares of convertible preferred stock.
+As of September 30, 2014, the pro forma net tangible book value of our common stock would have been \$(8.9) million, or \$(1.30) per share, after giving effect to the following, which will occur upon the completion of this offering: (1) the automatic conversion of all outstanding shares of our convertible preferred stock into common stock; (2) the net exercise of warrants to acquire 46,324 shares of common stock; (3) the exercise of warrants to acquire 5,839 shares of common stock for an aggregate exercise price of \$58.39 or the surrender of warrants outstanding as of November 14, 2014 to acquire 5,839 shares of common stock and the corresponding issuance of 5,839 shares of common stock to satisfy certain obligations of the holders of such warrants to Purpose Co., Ltd. described elsewhere in this prospectus (see "Description of Capital Stock-Warrants"); (4) 918,206 shares issuable upon the automatic conversion of a convertible promissory note in the principal amount of \$10.0 million held by Intrexon Corporation, including accrued but unpaid interest, based on interest accruing through November 30, 2014; (5) 90,909 shares issuable upon the automatic conversion of an outstanding convertible promissory note in the principal amount of \$1.0 million held by Interxon Corporation of an outstanding convertible promissory note in the principal amount of \$1.0 million held by one of our existing stockholders; and (6) the issuance of 599,928 shares of common stock in payment of accrued dividends on outstanding shares of convertible preferred stock based on dividends accruing through November 30, 2014.

-After giving effect to the sale of shares of common stock in this offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discount and offering expenses payable by us, the pro forma as adjusted net tangible book value of our common stock as of December 31, 2013 would have been \$ million, or \$ per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to purchasers of common stock in this offering.
+After giving effect to the sale of 5,909,091 shares of common stock in this offering at the initial public offering price of \$11.00 per share, and after deducting the underwriting discount and estimated offering expenses payable by us, the pro forma as adjusted net tangible book value of our common stock as of September 30, 2014 would have been \$60.6 million, or \$4.75 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$6.05 per share to our existing stockholders and an immediate dilution of \$6.25 per share to purchasers of common stock in this offering.
 The following table illustrates this per share dilution:

-Assumed initial public offering price per share \$ Historical net tangible book value (deficit) per share as of December 31, 2013 \$(11.86) Increase in net tangible book value (deficit) per share attributable to pro forma transactions described above Pro forma net tangible book value per share before this offering \$ Increase in pro forma net tangible book value per share attributable to this offering Pro forma as adjusted net tangible book value per share after this offering Dilution per share to purchasers of common stock in this offering \$
+The initial public offering price per share \$11.00 Historical net tangible book value (deficit) per share as of September 30, 2014 \$(167.66) Increase in net tangible book value (deficit) per share attributable to pro forma transactions described above 166.36 Pro forma net tangible book value per share before this offering \$ (1.30) Increase in pro forma net tangible book value per share attributable to this offering 6.05 Pro forma as adjusted net tangible book value per share after this offering 4.75 Dilution per share to purchasers of common stock in this offering 4.75 \$ 6.25